Lauren McCarthy: Social media projects

 McCarthy explored projects regarding social media in an effort to connect with others and meet new people with the help of technology.
 McCarthy wished there was a computer program that could scour through social media profiles and automatically make her friends in real life.
 She decided to manually do this in her work, Friend Crawl, a project she live-streamed on the internet.
 For 10 hours a day for a week, McCarthy looked at 1,000+ social media profiles, spending about five minutes per profile.

 Another project she live-streamed was her 2013 work, Social Turkers.
 McCarthy wanted to explore what including an unbiased third party would do to a social situation and if they could provide her with helpful instruction.
 To make this happen, McCarthy employed Amazon Turk workers to comment on OkCupid dates that she secretly recorded and live-streamed.
 McCarthy actually met her husband through this project, when one day he was watching one of the live streams.

-One the website McCarthy made for the project, she has 16 public logs that ranges from January 4 to January 30.
+On the website McCarthy made for the project, she has 16 public logs that ranges from January 4 to January 30.
 These logs include her personal thoughts on how the dates went as well as the Turk Workers entry transcripts that McCarthy received.

 McCarthy helped create Social Soul, a large installation for the TED Conference with Delta Air Lines and MKG.
 Mccarthy and her partner Kyle McDonald worked to bring the Twitter pages of participants, TED presenters, and attendees to life.
 To do this they streamed the social media profiles in an immersive 360-degree environment, where the viewer is surrounded by monitors, mirrors and sounds all relating to an individual's specific feed.
 This project had custom algorithms to match the viewer with other attendees by showing them the strangers social feed.
 Once the viewer left the simulation they received a tweet connecting them to the person that the algorithm matched them with, so after streaming another's social media fee they could connect with that individual in person.

 In Follower, a 2016 work, users could use an app to voluntarily request a person to follow them around New York for an entire day, without knowing the identity of the follower.
 McCarthy collaborated with Kyle McDonald again in the work How We Act Together, which encourages viewers to follow computer-generated prompts to interact with video persona by nodding, screaming, greeting or making eye contact with the projection.

 Awards

-In September 2021, McCarthy was ranked as a "40 under 40" artists.
+In September 2021, McCarthy was ranked as a "40 under 40" artist by Apollo Magazine.